TheBoxyBear/charttools/docs/FileFormats/chart.md

 `<Position> = A <Audio time position>`

-`Audio time position` is the position that the associated tempo marker should be set to, in microseconds.
+`Audio time position` is the audio time position that the associated tempo marker should be set to, in microseconds.

 They lock a tempo marker's position to a time position relative to the audio.
 The preceding tempo marker should have its tempo adjusted to maintain this lock if any of the preceding tempo markers are adjusted.